LEVETIRACETAM- levetiracetam injection, solution

 Adults

-See Table 1 for the recommended preparation and administration of levetiracetam injection for adults to achieve a dose of 500 mg, 1,000 mg, or 1,500 mg.
+See Table 1 for the recommended preparation and administration of Levetiracetam injection for adults to achieve a dose of 500 mg, 1,000 mg, or 1,500 mg.

 Table 1: Preparation and Administration of Levetiracetam Injection for Adults